-Let’s be careful with that statement.
+Let’s be careful with that statement in the above heading.
 Both Jesus and the apostle Paul made it clear that not every person was mandated or called to be married (Mt.
 19:12; 1 Cor.
 7:7, 32-38).
 There are those that are given the gift of singleness.
 So the command that Adam and Eve had to be fruitful and multiply by no means implies that it is a divine imperative for every human being to get married and produce offspring.
 But with that being said, while it was particularly pertinent for Adam and Eve to bear children and begin the process of populating the earth, it does become clear in later revelation that children are a gift from the LORD (Ps.
 127:3) and that He desires a godly offspring (Mal.
 2:15).
 So, in so much as men and women marry and bear children, they are here on this earth as parents to train those children in the nurture and admonition of the Lord (Eph.
 6:4), so that from one generation to the next the praiseworthy acts of God might be proclaimed (Ps.
 78:4; 145:4).

 (4) God Created Man to Worship Him